 By its very unexpected and uncontrolled nature, traumatic events cannot be avoided.
-Domestic violence, rape, car accidents, tornadoes, violent crime, terrorism, hurricanes, victims of war or miltary combat and a range of others.
-Communities very publically and individuals completely alone around the globe are dealing with the potentially massive effects of trauma.
+Domestic violence, rape, car accidents, tornadoes, violent crime, terrorism, hurricanes, victims of war or military combat and a range of others.
+Communities very publicly and individuals completely alone around the globe are dealing with the potentially massive effects of trauma.

 Long-term reactions to trauma can include unpredictable emotions, flashbacks, nightmares, strained relationships and even physical symptoms like headaches.
 While these feelings are normal, and most people get over them naturally, some individuals have difficulty moving on with their lives.

 Those who experience continued denial, the pushing away of the trauma, will suffer because denial doesn’t erase it.
 The trauma lingers, stored in our brain and body, like a powder keg ready to explode when a psychological trigger, or even a physical trigger like a scent, can set it off.
 Those who continue to experience problems resulting from a traumatic event may be diagnosed with Post Traumatic Stress Disorder, or PTSD.
 People who have PTSD may feel stressed or frightened even when they are not in danger.

 A person suffering the after-effects of a traumatic event or dealing with PTSD requires compassion from family and friends, and guidance from a trusted mental health professional.
 Knowledge, understanding and proper treatment are critical elements in reducing the impact and intensity of the disruptive nature of trauma

 , which can cause fear, isolation and difficulty carrying on with the basic activities of daily life.
 Psychotherapists can help people suffering from trauma find constructive ways to manage their emotions.